revelaction/privage/README.md

-delete     Delete an encrypted file. list       list metadata of all/some encrypted files. show       Show the contents the an encripted file. clipboard  Copy the credential password to the clipboard
+delete     Delete an encrypted file. list       list metadata of all/some encrypted files. show       Show the contents the an encripted file. cat        Print the decrypted contents of an encrypted file to stdout. clipboard  Copy the credential password to the clipboard
     decrypt    Decrypt a file and write its content in a file named after the label reencrypt  Reencrypt all decrypted files that are already encrypted. (default is dry-run)